-Adding a motion mark

-displayed in a slightly transparent white.
+Adding a motion mark displayed in a slightly transparent white.

 Add a new motion mark by clicking on the square plus symbol in the Layout designer.
 Now you will be able to see your text in its first position and also at its second position.
 The second text, or rather the second motion marker is now active.
 You can move and resize them in the Layout designer.
 The motion marker, that is already active is indicated by an orange dot.
-All motion brands that are not currently highlighted (or active) are

-2.2 Change the time stamp
+All motion brands that are not currently highlighted (or active) are 4 Change the time stamp

-Changing the time stamp

-While the second motion marker is still selected (orange dot), enter a different value under time stamp.
+Changing the time stamp While the second motion marker is still selected (orange dot), enter a different value under time stamp.
 To slow down the movement between the first and second motion marker, you can increase the value to five seconds.
 When you increase the value of the first motion marker (default is 0.00s), you can adjust the start time of the movement to your preferred time.
 The times of the other motion marks will be automatically adjusted accordingly with the value of the first motion marker added on.

-2.3 Insert a further motion mark
+5 Insert a further motion mark

-Inserting further motion markers

-Now use the squared plus symbol to add a new motion marker.
+Inserting further motion markers Now use the squared plus symbol to add a new motion marker.
 Position the motion marker at the top right.
 Using the round drag handles, you can shrink the text.
 It will then seem as though the text is "flying" backwards.
 To preview this, activate the preview in the Layout designer or press F9.

-2.4 Get text to fly out of the non-visible area.
+6 Get text to fly out of the non-visible area

-Getting the text to fly into the non-visible area

-You can also position motion marks in the non-visible area.
+Getting the text to fly into the non-visible area You can also position motion marks in the non-visible area.
 This will allow the text to "fly" out of the image and then disappear.
 Add a new motion marker with the squared plus icon.
 Use the minus magnifying glass icon to zoom out of the view in the Layout designer.
 You have now shrunk the visible area in the Layout designer and you will find a larger gray area around the preview image.
 This area is not visible to the viewer of the final presentation and so, any objects within it, are considered invisible.
 Move the newly added motion marker into the non-visible area, allowing the text to "fly" out of the picture.

-2.5 Behavior along the motion path

-Behavior along the motion path
+7 Behavior along the motion path

-The text need not follow the motion path as a whole.
+Behavior along the motion path The text need not follow the motion path as a whole.
 It is also possible to get the text to move along the path, for example, letter by letter.
 The options can be found in the properties window under behavior along the motion path.

-4.11 Animate scrolling text

-With a scrolling text or a ticker you let a one-line text run over an image or video.
+The video "Schwebender Text auf Fotos und Videos" shows how to make labels float discreetly using simple motion paths or the motion path wobble effect.
+(Link address: aquasoft.de/go/schweb) 4.11 Animate scrolling text With a scrolling text or a ticker you let a one-line text run over an image or video.
 The text is usually scrolled from right to left.
 This form of display is used for news tickers and breaking news, for example.
 1 Insert image and text into chapter object

-Structure in the Timeline

-Drag a Chapter object from the Toolbox to the Timeline.
+Structure in the Timeline Drag a Chapter object from the Toolbox to the Timeline.